akiles-esta-usado/gf180-devcontainer-example/README.md

 Only Klive plugin is required.
 Open Klayout and in the **Tools** toolbar, search and download klive plugin on **Manage Package** menu.

+## How to Link local PCells into Klayout

+PCells are grouped in libraries, a library can be registered with a macro.

+## How to reload a modified library

+**TODO: This file is a bit oudated**